bibliobraggins/0xB1B7IO/README.md

 - 💬 Ask me about the awful quirks of music copyright, my day, or my dogs
 - 📫 You can email me at bibliobraggins@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ There are no "rules", only "conventions"
+- ⚡ There are no "rules", only "contingent conventions"